preciofishbone/OmniaDocsG2/pages/reports/index.rst

 **Note!** An analysis can only be executed on pages within the active page collection.

-The first you will see is a list of already created analysis, if any. here's a simple example:
+The first you will see is a list of already created analysis, if any.
+Here's a simple example:

 .. image:: analysis-tab-v7.png